 Same Sky America would not be possible without the charismatic Reverend Gloria Walton, who runs the halfway home and helps the women realize the power of mentorship; Jim Mcgreevey, director of Jersey City employment and training; Dominique, designated Manager of Quality Control, who also strives to get her B.A. in Graphic Design; Florence, who helps Reverend Gloria run the halfway house as she works to support herself through school to achieve her goal to become an alcohol abuse counselor; and Cassie, whose leadership and entrepreneurial insight has been instrumental as she also actively pursues her studies in cosmetology.

-Read the Wall Street Journal, Associated Press, and The Shriver Report coverage of our new initiative in the USA.
+Read the Wall Street Journal, Associated Press, and The Shriver Report coverage.